ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 end
 ```

-Next, let's create a function called `TurnOff` and move the lines of code withing the else statement into it.
+Next you will create a function called `TurnOff` and move the lines of code withing the else statement into it.

 ```lua
 -- Function to rotate the switch down, turn off the light, and set interaction label